LassanceLab/DLC_handbook/README.md

 At the moment it is very much work in progress!

-If you find this handbook helpful or spot any errors, please open an issue or reach out to Thorbjörn Sievert (tsievert (at) uliege.be).
+If you find this handbook helpful or spot any errors, please open an issue or reach out to Thorbjörn Sievert (tsievert (at) uliege (dot) be).

 ## [1.
 About this Document](./1.%20About%20this%20Document.md)